What Can You Drink On a Carnivore Diet? (Full List)

 My recipe includes only water, preferably spring water, Redmond Sea Salt, and a little Apple Cider Vinegar, which I’m told helps pull out nutrients from the bones and, of course, bones (usually grass-fed).

-I fill up my Crock Pot with those ingredients and let it simmer for at least 12 hours.
+I fill my Crock Pot with those ingredients and let it simmer for at least 12 hours.

-Also, I never ever throw out the fat that accumulates on the top.
+Also, I never throw out the fat that accumulates on the top.
 That’s the good stuff!
 You can take it off the top and use it to cook with later.

 Milk